 The phase φ represents the month during which the peak in visits occurred, which is 6 months before and after the month with the minimum number of visits according to sinusoid structure with a 12-month period.
 We mapped months from the dataset to integers from 1-12 (January-December) during which the visit took place.
 Because the sinusoidal fitting process can result in phases <0 or >12, calculated phases were corrected to fall within the 0-12 range by dividing all phases by 12 and taking the remainder of this division (applying the modulus function).
 Taking each integer value to be the first day of the specified month (e.g., 1 is January 1st), the final corrected phases fall between 0-11.99 where 0 is the first day of December and 11.99 is the last day of November.
 The sinusoidal fitting process can also result in negative amplitudes, which effectively shifts the phase of the corresponding positive-amplitude sinusoid by 6 months.
 None of the amplitude estimates included in the final analysis were negative.

 Confidence regions for the sinusoidal fits were calculated via bootstrapping.
 1000 samples were drawn from normal distributions centered around each of the 3 fitted sinusoid parameters (amplitude, phase, and offset) and with standard deviation equal to the standard error estimated by the model for each parameter.
 Sinusoids were generated using each of the 1000 sets of 3 bootstrapped parameters.
 Bounds for the 95% confidence regions of the mean visits per 1000 people in each month were then extracted as the 2.5th and 97.5th quantiles across this set of 1000 generated sinusoids.

-16
+School Start Time Correlation

+Data on 2019 school start dates was curated by Pew Research Center.16 This dataset contains a 509-district sample of the >13,000 public school districts in the United States, included the 10 largest school districts in each state where possible, and included the 100 largest school districts in the country.
+Altogether, this dataset represented and estimated 36% of public-school students in the United States.
+Data were filtered to include only continental U.S. states (excluding Hawaii and Alaska), so that the final dataset contained 497 school districts.
+School districts were grouped by subregion and the average school start date in each subregion was determined by taking the mean.
+Correlation between average school start date and sinusoid phase in each subregion was calculated using Pearson’s correlation coefficient.

 RESULTS

 The four census regions (Midwest Northeast, South, West) differed in the bulk number of GAS visits per 1,000 individuals (Figure S2).
-The South, and particularly the East South Central and West South Central subregions, had more average yearly visits per 1000 people than other regions (Figure S3).
-The West, and particularly the Pacific West, had fewer average yearly visits per 1000 people than other regions.
-These differences were stable over the 9-year observation period.
-The South had an average of 39.11 (95% CI: 36.21-42.01) visits per 1000 people each year, the Midwest had an average of 29.45 (95% CI: 26.78-32.11) visits per 1000 people each year, the Northeast had an average of 29.32 (95% CI: 27.04-31.61) visits per 1000 people each year, and the West had an average of 17.63 (95% CI: 16.76-18.49) visits per 1000 people each year.
-At a subregional level, the East South Central region had an average of 48.38 (95% CI: 42.40-53.37) visits per 1000 people per year while the Pacific West had an average of 12.39 (95% CI: 11.57-13.22) visits per 1000 people per year.
+The South had the most yearly visits per 1000 people at 39.11 (95% CI: 36.21-42.01), and the West the fewest at 17.63 (95% CI: 16.76-18.49.
+At a subregional level, the East South Central region led all regions with an average of 48.38 (95% CI: 42.40-53.37) visits per 1000 people per year, while the Pacific West had an average of 12.39 (95% CI: 11.57-13.22) visits per 1000 people per year (Figure S3).
 Visits in the South and the West were both statistically significantly different from all other regions (Figure S2), and only the Northeast-Midwest region comparison was not significant.